Explore the very best temples, tombs and timeless landscapes of Egypt with our epic 2 week Egypt itinerary, travelling from Cairo to Aswan and Luxor.

 A typical 4-day Nile cruise will finish today after breakfast, but will often include a guided day trip to Luxor’s West Bank, taking in the following sites.

-If you haven’t done a Nile cruise, this will your second full day in Luxor and you’ll also visit the sites below.
+If you haven’t done a Nile cruise, this will be your second full day in Luxor and you’ll also visit the sites below.

 Valley of the Kings